platformsh/platformsh-docs/docs/src/integrations/source/github.md

 You can now start pushing code, creating new branches or opening pull requests directly on your GitHub repository.

-Note that if you have created your account using the GitHub OAuth Login then in order to use the Platform CLI, you need to [setup a password](https://accounts.platform.sh/user/password).
+Note that if you have created your account using the GitHub OAuth Login then to use the Platform CLI, you need to [setup a password](https://accounts.platform.sh/user/password).

 ### 4. Validate the integration